 Some hookworm larvae species can burrow into your pet’s skin through the pads of their feet.
 They can also burrow into your skin if you walk over them with bare feet.

 Eating Worm-Infested Prey Animals

 Don’t let your pet hunt wild prey animals like mice, rabbits and birds.
 These are all intermediate hosts for tapeworms and can pass the worms to your pup.

 Note: For raw feeders, freezing the meat for 10 days will kill tapeworms.

-Fleas are also an intermediate host for tapeworms.
-In response to a flea bite, your dog will often bite at the area and in the process he’ll swallow the tapeworm-infected flea.
+Fleas and lice are also intermediate hosts for tapeworms.
+Your dog will often lick or bite at the area with fleas or lice, and in the process he’ll swallow the tapeworm-infected insect.

 Keep your dog, home and yard free of fleas and promptly deal with any flea infestations.